 Women discuss their commuting attire

-Hello, ladies of BikePGH!
-A few weeks ago I asked the women of our Facebook community about their bike commuting wardrobe and I was shocked by how many women were willing to participate and share their knowledge.
-In the first few hours, I was contacted by about thirty of you!
-I asked each woman to share three things that she wears on her commute, what (if any) rain gear she carries, and the length of her commute.
+A few months ago we asked the woman-identified members of BikePGH’s Facebook community about their bike commuting wardrobe and were shocked by how many women were willing to participate and share their knowledge.
+In the first few hours, we was contacted by about thirty women!
+Thanks so much.

 Where do you work and where do you commute from (i.e. live in Shadyside and commute to Downtown)?
-I work in Oakland and live in Squirrel Hill, although I am moving to Point Breeze, so my commute will now be longer.
+I live in Morningside and commute to the North Side via the long way (get over to the Jail Trail and through the Point).

 Where do you work and where do you commute from (i.e. live in Shadyside and commute to Downtown)?
-I commute from West Mifflin to Downtown Pittsburgh.
+I live in Highland Park and commute to Downtown.

 We need you to add your voice!
 Bike Pittsburgh works to protect cyclist’s rights and promote the vision of making Pittsburgh a safer and more enjoyable place to live and to ride.
 For more info, check out: www.bikepgh.org/membership…..